Submit News

 Read adds: “My role at UVA Health is such a nice balance with my creative life.
 I get to educate and mentor nurses in their first year of practice.
 I was a nursing professor at Piedmont Virginia Community College for several years, and I think being an educator is really in my DNA.
 I’ve also really been impressed by the current leadership of nursing at UVA Health.
 There seems to be a real willingness to support change and innovation.
 And there's great support for new grad nurses!”

-○ Hidden Talents: UVA Health Team Members Hone Their Crafts: photographer, painters, and doll/mouse house and balloon sculpture makers!
+○ Honing Their Crafts: Photographer, painters, and doll/mouse house and balloon sculpture makers!
 "Healing is about more than medicine — it’s about the human spirit."

 Got (a Hidden) Talent?

 Do you, as a UVA Health team member, have a hidden talent?
-Or does your UVA Health colleague have one?
-If so, contact Connect for consideration in a future installment in this series!
+Or does a UVA Health colleague you know have one?
+If so, contact Connect to be considered for a future installment in this series!

 Comments (0)